An ex-driving instructor and examiner provides tips on getting your car ready for the driving test. Also covers the role of the driving examiner.

 While we’re on the subject of the car you use for your test, here are a few pointers to make sure your test runs smoothly.
 You should make sure that

 - the car is roadworthy.
-If the examiner becomes aware of a serious defect, such as a faulty seat belt, a blown bulb, a tyre without enough tread, etc., your test will be stopped.
-If the fault can’t be corrected quickly, the test will end and you won’t get your money back.
+If the examiner becomes aware of a serious defect, such as a faulty seat belt, a blown bulb, a tyre without enough tread, and so on, your test will be stopped.
+If the fault cannot be corrected quickly, the test will end and you will not get your money back.
 You’ll have to apply and pay for another test

-- the car has enough fuel and there are no warning lamps showing on the instrument panel, especially the red ones that warn of things like brake-system failure
+- the car has enough fuel and there are no warning lights showing on the instrument panel, especially the red ones that warn of things like brake-system failure

 - there’s a head restraint on the front passenger seat for the examiner and also an additional rear-view mirror for the examiner to use